 This course brings together the knowledge gained from previous oral surgery courses.
 The student will assume a participatory assistant role in clinical oral surgery procedures and will attain competence in specific peri-operative procedures.

 DEN7834L – Comprehensive Periodontal Treatment 1 (2)

-This course applies the foundation knowledge learned in the periodontic preclinical curriculum by introducing the beginning student to diagnosis and treatment of gingival and periodontal diseases and the evaluation of initial therapy and continuing supportive periodontal therapy on assigned patients.
+This course applies the foundational knowledge learned in the periodontics preclinical curriculum by introducing the beginning student to diagnosis and treatment of gingival and periodontal diseases and the evaluation of initial therapy and continuing supportive periodontal therapy on assigned patients.

 The series of topics on radiographic diagnosis is designed to reinforce the concept that radiographic data assists in the assignment of patient abnormalities into general categories of conditions: developmental, trauma, inflammation, and neoplasia.
 This method should help you develop differential diagnostic impressions when conditions other than caries and periodontitis are present.